-45-year-old Holly Anne Szmutko is waiting for a miracle: a double-lung transplant that will give her the chance for a healthy future.
-She is living with the rare and life-threatening disease pulmonary arterial hypertension.
+45 year old Holly Anne Szmutko is waiting for a miracle: a double lung transplant surgery that will give her the chance for a healthy future.
+She is living with a rare and life threatening disease and was never the same after her pulmonary arterial hypertension diagnosis.

 “I knew a transplant was possibly in my future ever since I was diagnosed with PH back in January 2019,” said Holly.
 “As a former medical assistant, I knew some things about the transplant process, but I educated myself quickly so I would be ready when the time came.”

 Holly found that once her emotions about the diagnosis settled, she wanted to reach out to others in a similar position to offer resources and support.
 Today, she runs the Northwest Indiana PH PHriends support group.